catseye/ALPACA/doc/ALPACA.markdown

 string literal.
 The key may be drawn from a set defined by ALPACA, or it may be implementation-defined.
 The value may consist of essentially arbitrary string data, and may refer to a character, a colour, a graphic image, or anything else.

-(Note that this version of the ALPACA specification does not yet define any keys, leaving them all to be implementation defined; however, it is likely that a near-future revision, possibly 1.1, will define some.)
+Note that this version of the ALPACA specification does not yet define any keys.
+However, it reserves the following key names for future definition (possibly in version 1.1).

+    colour
+    image
+    border
+    any key beginning with "alpaca_"

+Implementations which define their own keys are encouraged to prefix them with something likely to be unique.

 Representation declarations are not required.
 If omitted, representation information can be supplied by the implementation, or can be defined with